-PIVX is a fork from DASH and another privacy coin and open sourced blockchain project.
+PIVX is a fork from DASH and another privacy coin and open-sourced blockchain project.
 Similar to NAV it offers extremely fast and cheap transaction and privacy features, like sending private coins to each other through the “Zerocoin Protocol”.
-This is how PIVX works to make them a top privacy coin,
+This is how PIVX works to make them top crypto:

 - Private identity: Allowing users to easily create new wallets without any personal ties.

 - Private network: Allowing users to stake without entering their personal details.

 - Private send and spend: A feature that uses zPIV allowing users to make their entire transaction history and balance completely private.

 - Private rewards: With zPOS (Zerocoin Proof of Stake) users can now stake zPIV and keep their entire staking process private and anonymous.
 Private exchange: A decentralised exchange that utilises the zPIV is also in the works.

 - Privacy enabled transactions, rewards, balance, and wallet